airnowater/forestry.io/hugo/content/_index.md

 ---
 aliases:
 - "/remote/"
-title: Static CMS for Hugo & Jekyll
+title: CMS for Hugo & Jekyll
 description: 'Design Syndicate for today, powered by human intelligence.
 A better way to design. '
 authors: []